SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 }
 ```

-The code above converts one measurement at a time.
+The code above converts the array of measurements, one at a time.
 While the map operation is in progress,
 some temperatures are in Fahrenheit and others are in Celsius.
 However, because none of the code includes `await`,